SasView/sasview.github.io/people.md

 Many people have contributed to this SAS analysis software over the years, and we hope many more will do so in the years to come.
 The current release is the collective work of the following contributors:

-G. Alina, J. Bakker, W. Bouwman, I. Breßler, P. Butler, K. Campbell, J-H. Cho, T. Cooper-Bennun, R. Cortes Hernandez, M. Doucet, C. Durniak, L. Forster, M. Gonzalez, R. Heenan, A. Jackson, G. Jensen, P. Kienzle, S. King, S. Kline, J. Kryzwon, D. Mannicke, A. Markvardsen, A. Nelson, T. Nielsen, L. O'Driscoll, P. Parker, W. Potrzebowski, T. Richter, P. Rozyczko, T. Snow, A. Washington, R. Whitley, and J. Zhou.
+G. Alina, J. Bakker, W. Bouwman, I. Breßler, P. Butler, K. Campbell, J-H. Cho, T. Cooper-Bennun, R. Cortes Hernandez, M. Doucet, C. Durniak, L. Forster, M. Gonzalez, R. Heenan, A. Jackson, G. Jensen, P. Kienzle, S. King, S. Kline, J. Krzywon, D. Mannicke, A. Markvardsen, A. Nelson, T. Nielsen, L. O'Driscoll, P. Parker, W. Potrzebowski, T. Richter, P. Rozyczko, T. Snow, A. Washington, R. Whitley, and J. Zhou.

 Special thanks also to Mike McKerns for numerous critical discussions and advice during the DANSE years.